Xon77/Live4Bubbles/README.md

 In addition to SuperDirtMixer controls (on volume, reverb, EQ, compression), each of the 8 tracks (tabs or splits) has access to the following 31 parameters:

 ### 🎵 Pattern structure
-- 🔴 Track preset (saves and recalls all parameters below),
+- 🔴 Track preset number (saves and recalls all parameters below),
 - 🔵 Code line / pattern (of the tab in Pulsar),

 ### ⏱️ Timing